Misericord: Eastern Orthodox use

 Misericords are found to this day on kathismata, the choir stalls used by Eastern Orthodox monastics.
 These tend to be much simpler than their Western counterparts, usually being a simple strip of rounded wood with little or no ornamentation.
 Their use is very common in the Greek Orthodox Church, though Russian Orthodox monasteries tend not to have individual choir stalls, but simple benches for the brethren to sit on.
 Orthodox Christians stand throughout the long divine services, rather than sit or kneel, though some seating is provided for the elderly and infirm.
 Whereas Greek monks will tend to lean in their stalls during the services, Russian monks usually stand upright.

 Misericord (room)

-A distinct (but related) use of the word is to denote a room in a medieval Benedictine monastery where some part of the community would eat on any given day.
+A distinct (but related) use of the word is to denote a room in a medieval Benedictine monastery where some part of the community, especially those who were sick or infirm, would eat on any given day.
 The Rule of Saint Benedict included strict rules on the food allowed for monks in the refectory: for example, it provided for a complete ban on the meat of four-legged animals except for the sick.
-In a late medieval monastery, a schedule would send half of all monks to dine in the refectory, and the other half to the misericord, where the Rule of Saint Benedict was not in effect and they could indulge in meat.
-At Westminster Abbey, the misericord was constructed sometime between 1230 and 1270.
+In a late medieval monastery, a schedule would send half of all monks to dine in the refectory, and the other half to the misericord, where the refectory rules were not in effect and they could indulge in meat.
+At Westminster Abbey, which began its life as part of a large Benedictine monastery, the misericord was constructed sometime between 1230 and 1270.